Our Season of Creation

 The European radical Right longs to return to a hierarchical society which actually existed.
 They want to create a system where ‘everyone knows their place‘.
 Of course, they imagine their place to be somewhere near the top.

 American conservatives in all walks of life claim they are trying to save the republic.
-Maybe they are, but saving the American republic was never the aim of ‘The Conservative Revolution’.
+Maybe some of them are, but saving the American republic was never the aim of ‘The Conservative Revolution’.

 The Conservative Revolution